Douro | Lisbon (Portugal) | Porto (Portugal)

 Porto served as a cornerstone of the Age of Discovery, functioning as a primary maritime center and shipyard for the Portuguese fleet.
 The city's strategic importance is highlighted by its connection to Prince Henry the Navigator, who utilized Porto's resources to launch his historic voyages of exploration.

 Travel to the Douro Valley, soaking in the scenery of rolling hills and dramatic, terraced vineyards.
 Stop in the charming town of Amarante for a stroll along the Tamega River, crossing the Sao Goncalo Bridge on the way to the historic Confeitaria da Ponte for coffee and a taste of some of the local sweets.
-Continue to a winery for a tasting paired with a lunch of local specialties, highlighting the robust flavours borne from this unique terroir.
-After, enjoy a discussion about the pivotal role of Portuguese wines throughout history.
+Continue to a family-owned vineyard and winery for a tasting paired with a lunch of local specialties, highlighting the robust flavours borne from this unique terroir.
+In the evening, enjoy a discussion before dinner about the pivotal role of Portuguese wines throughout history.

 Settle in and scan the scenery from the convenience of a private vehicle.